mathur15/PetIdentify/README.md

 # PetIdentify
-Build a Convolutional Neural Net to predict animal associated with a given picture.
+#### Build a Convolutional Neural Net to predict animal associated with a given picture.

 #### The images consists of 2 classes - Dogs and Cats.
-The images are structured according to the two classes.
+The image folders for the training and test sets are structured according to the two classes.
+Out of a total of 10000 images, 8000 in the training set and 2000 for the test set.

 #### A key aspect to building and fitting the model was to implement image augmentation to the training set of images in order to
       1. Enrich the Dataset.